 Facebook’s wealth of data and intense targeting gives higher ed programs tons of opportunities to get important messaging in front of the right people.
 Schools looking to recruit could run Facebook ads for 17 and 18-year-old high school students who have shown interest in competing universities.
 Similarly, higher education can use Facebook ads as part of their marketing campaigns focused on collecting donations by uploading a list of alumni and targeting people who attended a specific school.
 Supportive alumni may be more responsive to getting information about donating through an online link versus a phone call at dinner time.
 Something to think about as your craft your digital strategies!

 Higher education programs all over the country are finding success with social media marketing.
 Taking control of your online image is so critical for universities when students and members of the school community are spending hours of their day within these platforms.
 They expect you to be there and they expect to be able to interact and share their love for the school.
 Focus on humanizing and matching the vibe and voice of your university across all owned accounts, and remember there’s a campus full of mini-marketers ready and willing to support your online growth.

-- Audit of your Facebook page & audience
+- Audit of your Facebook, Instagram, & Snapchat accounts

-- Copies of both presentations to review on your own
+- Copies of presentation & notes to review on your own

-- Actionable tips to start winning on Facebook
+- Actionable tips to start winning on social media